 Staying hydrated is one of the most important things on your trip, failing to stay hydrated could lead to dehydration.
 Water intake depends on you, your body, and the intensity levels of your chosen route, however, remember to drink water at regular intervals, not just when you are thirsty.
 Before you go, learn how to purify water.
 Always begin your journey with a full bottle of water, additionally if you prefer cold water, you can also freeze some – but not all – of the water you brought with you, and it will melt gradually along your journey.

 The outdoors can be extremely unpredictable.
 Additional clothing may be needed if the trip exceeds a day, or the weather takes an unexpected turn, and it is essential to know how to layer correctly.
-For adverse weather like wind or rain a light, easy-to-pack shell layer – like our Typhoon collection - is recommended, these can add enough protection without weighing you down too much.
+For adverse weather like wind or rain a light, easy-to-pack shell layer is recommended, these can add enough protection without weighing you down too much.
 Protect your hands with gloves and your feet with a change of socks, as this helps to prevent blisters and other walking injuries.
 For colder climates it is good practice to insulate yourself, so why not try an extra warm fleece?